perebaj/jjhandbook/podcast-&-videos/what-we-got-right-what-we-got-wrong.md

 Rob Pike
 ```

-# Outstanding decision about Golang
+# the outstanding decision about Golang

 ## Golang specification